gizmolab10/help.webseriously/tutorial/lists/first.md

 # Lists

 Some people like lists.
 Our memory is so-so.
 Lists help.
+How many times have you written one for:

+- groceries
+- tasks
+- steps in a plan
+- smaller steps
+- important information
+- reminders
+- promises
+- ideas for writing

 Let's start by showing you how to create one.
 First, unless you already have, **[[README|visit webseriously]]**.
 This is what you will see (with your actual name, of course):
 ![[first item.png]]
 An oblong surrounds "your name," indicating that it is [[select|selected]]. **To add a list to the selected item, tap the SPACE key.** This is what you will see:
 ![[first list first list item.png]]